gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 - Turn on the computer
 - Log-in
 - Start Psychopy
-- Double-check monitor settings
+- Double-check monitor settings within Windows
   - Contrast:
   - Brightness:
   - Screen width (in cm)
   - Screen resolution (choose monitor settings on PC)
+- Check monitor within Psychopy

 - Log-in to survey computer
-- Load page with surveys: <https://www.psu.edu>
+- Load page with surveys: <https://pennstate.qualtrics.com/jfe/form/SV_8dhFCPvGSf0zSTz>

 ## After participant arrives

 ### Welcome participant

->"*Welcome to the lab...*"

-- Store belongings in X.

-- Talk with participant to complete the following
-  - Check the name
-  - Consent Form, get verbal approval

-*" welcome.
+Say:

+>*"Welcome.
 Are you XXX?
 This project about individual difference in motion perception.
 You will have ...
 The risk includes .Do you have any questions?
 You can withdraw anytime when you feel uncomfortable or .Do you want to go on?”*

-### Questionnaires Setup
+- Store belongings in X.

+- Talk with participant to complete the following
-- open the Qualtrics website: **URL HERE**
+  - Check the name
+  - Consent Form, get verbal approval

+Say:

+**IMPLIED/VERBAL CONSENT**

+### Questionnaires

+- Enter the ID: YYYY-MM-DD-HHMM based on appointment time
-- enter the ID, let the participants finish the items
+- Let the participants finish the items
 -	A little break for the participants.
 If the participant wants to keep going, lead him to the test room

 Say: